Homestead on a Small Property...With Neighbors, the Trials & Joys

 When I told my boss in Las Vegas three years ago that we were moving to the mountains about an hour away, his response was, "On purpose?"
 I had to laugh.
 That's often the attitude I get when I tell people where we live, and that we still drive into town for our supplies and to work (although I now work in a small rural town a little farther north now, so I am rarely ever in Las Vegas anymore...and I don't miss it either!

 When we got our little 3/4 acre of land, we thought we finally had lots of space!
 And at first, we did!
 But as our property has gradually filled up with lots of animals (about 40 at last count, including chickens, goats for a time, turkeys, horses, dogs & cats), our spacious property has shrunk!
-What seemed like a lot of space has become, not crowded, but a little close to others in the community.
+What seemed like a lot of space has become, not crowded at all, but a little close to others in the community.

 The properties within the HOA (yes, we have an HOA), are all between half an acre and 3/4 of an acre.
 Needless to say, yes, we can see our neighbors.
 With property lines butted up against each other, sometimes there are some issues along with all the joys.

 The Joys of Trying to Homestead in a Close Community with an HOA

 Many of the neighbors like to come over to see the animals and bring their kids to see things they may not see in Las Vegas or even up here!
 I love that my neighbors are also my friends up here.
 We count on them for unexpected help, and they can count on us too.
 It's a real give-and-take community.

-2) We are surrounded by beautiful nature in all its glory.
+We are surrounded by beautiful nature in all its glory.
 We are in a special place in this Mojave Desert, where we actually do have the seasons.
 We don't get the fall leaves like people do back east, but we get to see the mountain outside our door turning pink/red/orange in the Fall, blue-white in the Winter, hopeful green in the Spring, and in the Summer it is absolutely glorious.

-3) Being OUT of the city is another absolute joy.
+Being OUT of the city is another absolute joy.
 Las Vegas is not for everyone.
 It's grown huge in the past several decades (I grew up there, and I'm in my 50's), and the houses are on these tiny little lots.
 You can reach out a window and touch your neighbor!
 Literally...I'm not joking!

-4) Which brings me to another joy: being off the grid!
+Which brings me to another joy: being off the grid!
 It's an amazing feeling to know that our power comes from the sun (most of the time---although we do have to run a generator once in a great while), our sewage is on septic, our water comes from a community well, and our heat is powered by either a wood stove or propane that we keep on our property.
 It almost feels like "freedom from big government."
-Almost.